![]() |

 Scatterplot controls¶

 Now it’s time to explore the scatterplot interactively.
-Hover over the top-right corner of the plot to reveal the modebar, which provides two basic types of modes: - The Zoom
+In the top of the panel, you will see controls that allow you to do the following: - The Zoom

 , Pan